-The risks faced by the Group are comprehensively identified, while ensuring the comprehensiveness of the Group’s operations, and the risks to be managed are identified based on the scale and characteristics of the identified risks.
-Of note, risks that are particularly important are managed as material risks.
+The risks faced by the Group are comprehensively identified, while ensuring the comprehensiveness of the Group’s operations, and the risks to be managed are identified based on the size and characteristics of the identified risks.
+Among those risks, risks that are particularly important are managed as material risks.

-The risks identified as requiring management undergo analysis, assessment, and measurement in a manner appropriate for the business scale, characteristics, and risk profiles.
-We periodically evaluate material risks in terms of frequency of occurrence, degree of impact, and severity to determine whether they can be classified as “top risks” (risks that require management attention due to their potential to have a material impact on the Group’s business capabilities and earnings targets within one year) or “emerging risks” (risks that could have a material impact in the medium to long term; i.e., after one year).
+The risks identified as requiring management undergo analysis, evaluation, and measurement in a manner appropriate for the scale, characteristics, and risk profiles of each of the Group’s businesses.
+Among those risks, we periodically evaluate material risks in terms of the frequency of occurrence, degree of impact and severity to determine whether they can be classified as “top risks” (risks that require management attention due to their potential to have a material impact on the Group’s business capabilities and earnings targets within one year) or “emerging risks” (risks that could have a material impact in the medium to long term; i.e., after one year).

-After setting KRIs* and other indicators, risk conditions are monitored with appropriate frequency, given the conditions of the Group’s internal environment (risk profiles, allocated capital usage status, etc.) and external environment (economy, markets, etc.).
-Recommendations, guidance, and advice are given to each of the Group’s businesses based on the risk conditions.
-Monitoring contents are reported and submitted to the Board of Directors, the Executive Committee, and other bodies regularly or as needed.
+After setting KRIs*1 and other indicators, risk conditions are monitored with appropriate frequency, given the conditions of the Group’s internal environment (risk profiles and allocated capital usage status) and external environment (the economy and markets).
+Recommendations, guidance and advice are given to each of the Group’s businesses based on the risk conditions.
+Monitoring results are reported and submitted for proposal to the Board of Directors, the Executive Committee and other bodies regularly or as needed.

-- Risk related to concentration of credit in major obligors in the credit portfolio
+- Risks related to concentration of credit in major obligors in the credit portfolio

-- Risks related to emergence of geopolitical events (e.g. the Ukraine crisis)
+- Risks related to the manifestation of geopolitical risk (e.g., the Ukraine crisis)